Portfolio-Solver-Platform/infrastructure/README.md

 - Run `./deployments/local/init <profile> [--cpu <cores>] [--memory <mem>]`
   - `<profile>` can either be `dev` or `dev-prod`, where `dev-prod` is a profile that runs as much with production settings as is possible locally.
   - The `--cpu` and `--memory` can be used to limit the resources given to the local cluster.
 Its a good idea to set these because the defaults are relatively low.
 - You can access the services through the gateway by using `minikube tunnel`.
 Thereafter, to get the IP address execute the `access.sh` script.
 Remember to follow the instructions the script gives you.
-Note that the `access.sh` script is dependent on the gateway being up.
+Note that the `access.sh` script is dependent on the gateway being up (this might tike a while the first time).
 - Initialise the data — see [Data Setup](#data-setup)

 Useful information: